Workplace Accidents, Knowing Your Own Rights When You’re Injured or You’re Ill In Your Workplace

 There are many reasons why you should choose us as your accident claim service.
 This includes a level of experience, our fully No Win No Fee claims service, our reputation, our track record, and the fact that we always put our customers first.
 We always aim to secure the highest amount of compensation, yet we do this in the most efficient manner so that you can focus on your recovery.

 We hope that this article has answered the question, “what are my legal rights after an accident at work?”.
-If you are ready to launch a claim, or you would like further information about your legal rights after a injury at work in the UK, the accident at work procedure, or some examples of accident at work stories, please do not hesitate to get in touch with us.
+If you are ready to launch a claim, or you would like further information about your legal rights after an injury at work in the UK, the accident at work procedure, or some examples of accident at work stories, please do not hesitate to get in touch with us.
 We are open seven days a week, 24 hours a day.
 The number you need is 0800 073 8801.

 How long can you sue after an accident at work?

-When you’re making a claim for personal injury or illness that you’ve sustained in work, you have 3 years from the date of your injury to make a claim.
+When you’re making a claim for a personal injury or illness that you’ve sustained in work, you have 3 years from the date of your injury to make a claim.
 This changes slightly with regards to workplace illnesses, or injuries that don’t make themselves known straight away.
 When you become ill as a result of your work, or you suffer from an injury that isn’t immediately obvious, then your 3 years to claim begins from the date of knowledge.
 This means that you have 3 years from when you found out the injury or illness was due to your work, and not from a single incident or accident.

 How long do I have to see a doctor after a work injury?